 And here is the temple.
 Was surprised to see there was quite a crowd there – probably because of the long weekend.

-The outer walls have star shaped folds on which the carved soapstone plaques are placed.
-There are three sanctum sanctorums inside the temple with gorgeous idols of Kesava, Janardhana and Venugopala.
+The outer walls have star-shaped folds on which the carved soapstone plaques are placed.
+There are three sanctum Sanctorum inside the temple with gorgeous idols of Kesava, Janardhana, and Venugopala.
 The Kesava idol is missing today.
 See the little elephants holding up the temple?
 Here’s the temple’s entrance into the sanctums:

 Look at the pillars!
 There were two types.
 Fantastically lathed and carved.
 You know, inside the temple it was pitch dark and I simply aimed and clicked.
 Thanks to the flash – I could actually see these!
 Nobody’s home in this shrine:

 I hope you enjoyed these pictures.
 On Sunday, we will continue our journey – I’ll take you to the third place we visited during this trip – Talakadu.
 It has an even more interesting story than this one.

 Please join me again on Sunday.
 Happy weekend!